Retail Sales Training

 At the store level, you need to align all of your managers by describing why you want to offer retail sales training, what you expect to achieve from it, and how easy it will be to implement.

-And since many stores expect the manager or assistants to train new hires personally for hours, explain how using an online retail sales training program like my SalesRX means they just have to schedule the training and monitor and coach.
+Since many stores expect the manager or assistants to train new hires personally for hours, explain how using an online retail sales training program like my SalesRX means scheduling the training, monitoring it, and coaching it.
 They no longer have to train individually, which allows them to do more—especially during the crush hiring times of back-to-school and the holidays.

 Once you have everyone on board, remember that data is your friend.
-While online retail sales training has testing and certifications built in, using an outside corporate trainer still gives you the opportunity to build your own tests for comprehension.
+While online retail sales training has testing and certifications built in, using an outside corporate trainer still allows you to build your own tests for comprehension.

-The biggest way to tell, however, is by listening to the interactions from your associates and shoppers.
-One woman called me several months after starting my SalesRX program and told me that since using the program, she’s noticed her customers have all gotten nicer.
+However, the biggest way to tell is by listening to the interactions between your associates and shoppers.
+Several months after starting my SalesRX program, one woman called me and told me that she’d noticed her customers had all gotten nicer since using the program.

-I had to correct her by saying, “Your customers didn’t get nicer, you did.”
+I corrected her by saying, “Your customers didn’t get nicer.
+You did.”
 When associates learn to build rapport, that learning spills over into your entire corporate culture, which makes your entire retail operation run more efficiently and successfully

 If you already are training your employees on how to sell, here are three ways to improve your training:

-Role-play.
+Role-playing.
 Many employees say they hate it, but any trainer worth their pay loves it.
-That’s because the value of role-playing isn’t the employee in front of the group trying to see what they learned, but rather it is the whole group seeing themselves and learning not to make the same mistakes.
+That’s because the value of role-playing isn’t the employee in front of the group trying to see what they learned, but rather the whole group seeing themselves and learning not to make the same mistakes.

 Huddle.
-Hold a morning huddle every day to keep your associates focused on your customer, not on tasks.
+Hold a daily morning huddle to keep your associates focused on your customers, not tasks.
 Give them one aspect of selling they can all focus on that day.
 At some point, it’s not so much we need to be taught as much as we need to be reminded.

 Unpack.
 When something goes wrong and results in a customer complaint or a lost sale, privately get with the salesperson and unpack how the sale went down.
 You are looking for where friction developed or trust didn’t.
 Make it a learning exercise and ask the associate what they could have done differently.
 Don’t do their thinking for them; make them make the connections in their brains.
 It does them no good to just listen to you talk.

-If you’ve been training and your numbers have not lifted or your employees are not taking your online courses, you need to step back.
-You need to have a hard look at yourself to discover why the training is not working.
+If you’ve been training, your numbers have not lifted, or your employees are not taking your online courses, you must step back.
+You need to look at yourself hard to discover why the training is not working.

 If the training is from a third party and you know it works, ask yourself if it was launched effectively.
 If they aren’t taking to the training, maybe they feel they are above having to train at all.
 They also could be challenging you, letting you know that they don’t think much of you or your training.

-That said, if they were a bad employee before you started retail sales training, they’ll still be a bad employee once you begin.
+That said, if they were bad employees before you started retail sales training, they’ll still be bad employees once you begin.
 It is not unusual to have to replace employees who do not have the will to change.

-Retail sales training can give anyone the skills of how to build rapport and make the sale, but it can’t give them the will to do it.
+Retail sales training can teach anyone how to build rapport and make a sale, but it does not give them the will to do it.

 And threatening that you will fire them if they don’t take the training won’t work—because, without an open heart, they’ll just want to get through it.
 They won’t end up using it.

-If your training is all in-house, take a hard look at your materials and methods.
+If your training is all in-house, look hard at your materials and methods.
 Would a stranger know exactly what they were supposed to do without explanation?
 If not, you have some work to do.

-Once you’ve passed all those hurdles at starting a retail sales training program, how do you keep up the momentum?
+Once you’ve overcome all the hurdles to starting a retail sales training program, how do you keep up the momentum?

 The key is to share your key metrics of average ticket, average number of units per sale, and conversion rates with everyone.
-Ideally these would all be public, so all of your employees can see that those who have taken the training are enjoying higher sales.
+Ideally, these would all be public, so your employees can see that those who have taken the training enjoy higher sales.

-Those who aren’t using it or who are struggling will need a bit of counsel to understand this is not just the initiative of the day, and you’re serious about expecting results.
+Those who aren’t using it or struggling will need some counsel to understand this is not just the initiative of the day and that you’re serious about expecting results.

-Since most retailers make their money selling brands that are widely available, you only have two ways to compete: price and experience.
+Since most retailers make their money selling widely available brands, you can only compete on price and experience.

 The days of leveraging price and promotion are dead.
 There’s always someone cheaper online.
-The only differentiator a store can offer is to craft a truly exceptional experience.
-While it might happen on its own with a particular associate or a really engaged shopper, conversions are still hit-or-miss.
+A store's only differentiator is to craft a truly exceptional experience.
+While it might happen independently with a particular associate or a really engaged shopper, conversions are still hit-or-miss.

 Retail sales training, like a movie or a good book, has a structure that is understandable and repeatable.
 You can build your sales any time and with anyone, as long as your shopper receives an exceptional experience.

-Particularly with Millennial employees who grew up on video games and instant rewards, online learning is uniquely able to deliver bite-sized moments that build up to a complete selling presentation.
+Particularly for Millennial employees who grew up on video games and instant rewards, online learning is uniquely able to deliver bite-sized moments that build up to a complete selling presentation.
 Their generation is the most educated and hopeful group you can hire.
-Video training speaks to them, and teaches them in a quick and easy way the soft skills they didn’t accumulate through their life experiences.
+Video training speaks to them and teaches them the soft skills they didn’t accumulate through their life experiences in a quick and easy way.

 Some retailers still look at their employees as disposable and now are thinking they can just open an online store and be successful.
 If it were 20 years ago, I would agree.